-In March 2022, the Company announced that it has received conditional acceptance from the TSX Venture Exchange to conduct a Normal Course Issuer Bid ("NCIB") to purchase for cancellation, during the 12-month period starting March 18, 2022, up to 11,823,221 of the outstanding common shares of the Corporation (the "Common Shares"), representing 5% of the common shares outstanding.
-The program will end on March 17, 2023 unless the maximum amount of common shares is purchased before then or Parkit provides earlier notice of termination.
-The price paid for the common shares will be, subject to NCIB pricing rules contained in securities laws, the prevailing market price of such common shares on the TSX Venture Exchange at the time of such purchase.
-Parkit intends to fund the purchases out of available cash.
+In March 2023, the Company announced that it has received conditional acceptance from TSX Venture Exchange to renew its Normal Course Issuer Bid ("NCIB") to purchase for cancellation, during the 12-month period starting March 24, 2023, up to 11,692,258 of the outstanding common shares of the Company, representing 5% of the common shares outstanding.
+The program will end on March 23, 2024 unless the maximum amount of common shares is purchased before then or the Company provides earlier notice of termination.
+The price paid for the common shares is, subject to NCIB pricing rules contained in securities laws, the prevailing market price of such common shares on the TSX Venture Exchange at the time of such purchase.
+The Company intends to fund the purchases out of available cash.